kekeli-the-light/ml-beginner/README.md

 etc. all in the directory named *books* in this repository.

 #### Courses
-* Machine Learing with Python by IBM [Link](https://www.coursera.org/learn/machine-learning-with-python/home/welcome)
+* Machine Learing with Python by IBM [Click this](https://www.coursera.org/learn/machine-learning-with-python/home/welcome)
-* Machine Learning(DeepLearning.AI)[Link](https://www.coursera.org/specializations/machine-learn  ing-introduction)
+* Machine Learning(DeepLearning.AI) [Click this](https://www.coursera.org/specializations/machine-learn  ing-introduction)
 <br>